xdatavisualteam/ionic2-swipe-animation/README.md

 # ionic2-animation-app
-This is Ionic2 app that I used swipe animation.
+This is Ionic2 app that I implemented swipe animation.
 ## Installation
 Using node package manager:
 ```